ml-jku/Chem-xLSTM/README.md

 Setting up the env was the hardest part ;)

-### Model Weights and Pre-Processed Data

-Model weights and the processed dataset can be downloaded [here](https://ml.jku.at/research/Bio-xLSTM/downloads/Chem-xLSTM/data/).
-To reproduce the results, place the model weights in a `checkpoints/` folder and copy the dataset to the `data/` folder.

 ### Applications

 For an easy start with Chem-xLSTM applications, we provide a sample notebooks:

-- [`examples/train.ipynb`](https://github.com/ml-jku/Chem-xLSTM/blob/main/examples/train.ipynb): This notebook demonstrates how to train a Chem-xLSTM model.
+- [`examples/train.ipynb`](https://github.com/ml-jku/Chem-xLSTM/blob/main/examples/train.ipynb): This notebook demonstrates how to train a Chem-xLSTM model. (currently under construction)

 ### Repository Structure